50 Epic Seoul Attractions to Add to Your Bucket List

 Hongdae is known as the indie music and youth district of Seoul.

-Hongdae has many streets filled with shops, cafes, and restaurants, plus live performances during the day and night.
+Hongdae has many streets filled with shops, cafes, and restaurants, plus live performances throughout the day and evening.

 5. Itaewon